christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 It's entirely possible the model is balancing its handling of both semantic meaning and the logical relations between entities.

-We won’t dive into a full hypothesis about how the model works just yet—more on that later—but these are the kind of questions and observations that set the stage for figuring out the underlying mechanisms.
+We won’t dive into a full hypothesis about how the model works just yet—more on that later—but these are the kind of questions and iterative attention analysis that set the stage for figuring out the underlying circuit.

 <br>